alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ##Day 1

-###KPIs: setting the bar

-The group will discuss how to set and measure key performance indicators so you can lead your services in the right direction.
-Based on information you will prepare beforehand, you will:
+###Data-driven services

+Using data to inform decision-making is key to the development of your services.
+Your group will:

-* share your service KPIs as they currently stand
+* discuss your service key performance indicators as they currently stand

-* consider what additional KPIs may be required for your services to measure satisfaction, success rates, cost per transaction and take-up
+* consider what data you currently use to inform your decision-making, and what data you would like to use

+* design your own performance data dashboard to understand your services in a simple, visual way

 * find out about the [Performance Platform](/service-manual/measurement/performance-platform.html) and how you can use it

-* design your own performance dashboard to show KPIs for your services in a simple, visual way

 ###Increasing take-up